MODULE 3 - Section 5

 Creating a Schedule

-20-25 Minutes to complete section and related assignments
+15 Minutes to complete section and related assignments

 In this section you will learn:

-The goal in creating a team schedule is to maximize the potential impact of a team while in the community.
+The goal of creating a team schedule is to maximize the potential impact of a team while in the community.
 By giving a structure to their time, we create intentional spaces for the team to connect with locals, invest in community development and experience where God is at work.

 In this module, you have already covered all the key elements that will create the basis for a team schedule:

-Lodging
+• Lodging

-Meals
+• Meals

-Transportation
+• Transportation

-Orientation
+• Orientation

-Final Debrief
+• Final Debrief

-Daily Debrief
+• Daily Debrief

-Community Engagement Activities
+• Community Engagement Activities

-Rest Days/Times
+• Rest Days/Times

-Cultural Activities
+• Cultural Activities

-To help you get started, Below is a sample schedule.
-You will see that it holds the major elements of a short-term team.
+This section will be devoted to creating a schedule.
+Below is a sample schedule to get you started.
+You will see that it contains the major elements of a short-term team.

-Goal of a team Schedule
+The Goal of a Team Schedule

 Creating a Schedule